-- Liquidity management.
+• Liquidity management.
 Liquidity investments support the ability to fund assets on a timely basis, especially Advances, and when it may be more difficult to issue new debt.
 These investments supply liquidity because we normally fund them with longer-term debt than asset maturities.
-Liquidity investments are either short-term (primarily overnight), or longer-term investments (such as U.S. Treasuries) that may be pledged or sold and converted to cash. - Earnings enhancement.
+Liquidity investments are either short-term (primarily overnight), or longer-term investments (such as U.S. Treasuries) that may be pledged or sold and converted to cash.

+- Earnings enhancement.
 The investments portfolio, especially MBS, assists with earning a competitive return on capital, and increasing funding for Housing and Community Investment programs.
-In addition, liquidity investments help stabilize earnings because they typically earn a relatively stable spread to the cost of debt issued to fund them.

-- Management of debt issuance.
+In addition, liquidity investments help stabilize earnings because they typically earn a relatively stable spread to the cost of debt issued to fund them. - Management of debt issuance.
 Maintaining a short-term liquidity investment portfolio can help us participate in attractively priced debt issuances, on an opportunistic basis.
 We can temporarily invest proceeds from debt issuances in short-term liquid assets and quickly access them to fund demand for Mission Assets and Activities, rather than having debt issuances dictated solely by the timing of member demand. - Support of housing market.
 Investment in MBS and state housing finance agency bonds directly supports the residential mortgage market by providing capital and financing for mortgages.

 How We Manage Risks of Investments.
-We strive to ensure our investment holdings have a moderate degree of market risk and limited credit risk, which tends to lower the returns we can expect to earn on these securities.
+We manage our investment holdings to have a low to moderate degree of market risk and very limited credit risk.
 We believe that a philosophy of purchasing investments with a high amount of market or credit risk would be inconsistent with our GSE status and corporate objectives.